LivewareProblems/hyper/README.md

 filter as if you would sequentially insert all data into a single filter.

-In addition to the base algorithm, we have implemented the bias correction from HLL++ as the described in the excellent [paper by Google][].
-Bias correction greatly improves the estimates for lower cardinalities.
+In addition to the base algorithm, we have implemented the new estimator as based on Mean Limit as described this great [paper by Otmar Ertl][].
+This new estimator greatly improves the estimates for lower cardinalities while using a single estimator for the whole range of cardinalities.

-## Known problems
+## TODO

-* no documentation
-* Test suite is ... fiddly
-* one test seems broken, pointing to a possible bug.
-* That bug is that the estimator is broken for any precision not 14.
-WIP to fix
+- [x] Use rebar3
+- [x] Work on OTP 23
+- [x] Fix the estimator
+- [x] Fix `reduce_precision`
+- [x] add `reduce_precision` for array, allowing unions
+- [ ] Better document the main module
+- [ ] Move documentation to ExDoc
+- [ ] Delete dead code
+- [ ] Rework test suite to be nice to modify
+- [ ] Rework Intersection using this [paper by Otmar Ertl][]
+- [ ] Redo benchmarks

 ## Usage